 Depending on the application, such as medical technology, GPS in military operations, etc., phase noise can not only be inconvenient, but also dangerous.
 If the noise is bad enough, there's also the risk of interference with adjacent channels, making it a problem for everyone and not just users of the crystal oscillator generating the noise.

 There are numerous methods for measuring phase noise, each with their own pros and cons.

 The default method in many cases is to use a spectrum analyzer.
-All those who work with RF technology are familiar with the oscilloscope, which observes and displays signals in the time domain, with the vertical axis representing voltage and the horizontal axis representing the signal over time.
+Anyone who works with RF technology is familiar with the oscilloscope, which observes and displays signals in the time domain, with the vertical axis representing voltage and the horizontal axis representing the signal over time.

-When using a spectrum analyzer, the device under test (DUT) will be connected directly to the analyzer’s input.
+When using a spectrum analyzer, the device under test (DUT) is connected directly to the analyzer’s input.
 Phase noise is measured by the amount of noise within a specific bandwidth (traditionally 1Hz) relative to the carrier power.
 Measurements of phase noise are displayed as the number of dBc per Hz at a particular offset.

 Spectrum analyzers are complex devices and are considered indispensable tools for testing in RF engineering.
 A good introductory guide into the specifics of how to use these devices can be found here.